Frequently Asked Questions

 - Is financial aid available?

 - Do your students compete with anesthesia residents?

 - Are students allowed to perform their own regional anesthesia?

 - What are the graduation requirements?

-- How do your graduates perform on boards?
+- How do your graduates perform on the National Certification Exam (NCE)?

 What type of nursing experience is required for admission to the master of science in nurse anesthesia program?

 To be eligible, a candidate must have a minimum of one year as a Registered Nurse in a critical care setting when he/she applies to the program.
 This includes areas such as Medical Intensive Care, Surgical Intensive Care, Acute Coronary Care, or Neonatal Intensive Care; unit designations vary among hospitals.
 We currently do not accept Emergency Room or Post-Anesthesia Care Unit experiences as adequate to meet this requirement.
 Students are required to have current ACLS and PALS certification at the time of application and admission.